Free Timesheet/Timekeeping Policy Template

 Once you have set up a timesheet policy and a timesheet system, the next step is to standardize it for the entire company.

-Today, we want to help you navigate the whole process.
 We’ll be sharing a step-by-step tutorial to walk you through creating your first timesheet policy, including tips on everything you need to incorporate into it.
-We’ll also throw in a timesheet policy template which you can download and use as the basis of your policy!

 What Is a Timesheet Policy?

-In plain terms, a timesheet policy is a formal company document that displays your employees' timekeeping objectives, procedures, and responsibilities.
+In plain terms, a timesheet policy—often called a timekeeping policy or time-tracking policy—is a formal company document that displays your employees' timekeeping objectives, procedures, and responsibilities.

 Its main goal is to bring every member of your company on the same page regarding the rules and procedures for tracking time via timesheets and the methods used to validate and submit the timesheet data.